General Information on Math Placement

 All students at Saint Mary’s College of California are required to take an appropriate mathematics course as part of their Core requirements and/or for their major.
 In order for you to be successful in your mathematics and science courses, you must enroll in a mathematics class for which you are prepared.

 All incoming freshmen are required to take the Mathematics Placement Test.
 Transfer students should also take the placement test if they have yet to complete their mathematics requirements.
 Please see the instructions for taking the Math Placement Test.
-The online placement test for new incoming students will be available soon.
-If you are entitled to accommodations under the American Disabilities Act, please contact Student Disability Services (email@example.com, 925-631-4358) to make appropriate arrangements for testing.
+The online placement test for new incoming students is now available.
+If you are entitled to accommodations under the Americans with Disabilities Act, please contact Student Disability Services (email@example.com, 925-631-4358) to make appropriate arrangements for testing.

 Your score on the Math Placement Test, along with your high school background and your SAT mathematics score, will determine your mathematics placement.